sockeqwe/pages/content/abstraction-text-resource.md

 }
 ```

-Moreover, since "translating" `TextResource` to String is now happening in the UI (or View layer) of your app's architecture your `TextResource` will be "retranslated" on config changes (i.e.e changing system language on your smartphone) resulting in displaying the right localized string for any of your apps `R.string.*` resources.
+Moreover, since "translating" `TextResource` to String is now happening in the UI (or View layer) of your app's architecture your `TextResource` will be "retranslated" on config changes (i.e. changing system language on your smartphone) resulting in displaying the right localized string for any of your apps `R.string.*` resources.

 Bonus: You can unit test `TextResource.asString()` easily (mocking Resources but you dont need to mock it for every single string resource in your app as all you really want to unit test is that the `when` state works properly, so here i.e. it is fine to always return the same string from mocked `resources.getStiring()`).
 Furthermore, `TextResource` is highly reusable throughout our codebase, follows the [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) and is therefore extendable for future use cases by only addig a few lines of code to our codebase (add a new data class that extends `TextResource` and add a new check to `TextResource.asString()`).